 Then select “Restore Network Settings” option which resets any network settings and devices to the defaults:

+Re-configuration of management network settings like IP address, subnet mask, default gateway and VLAN is needed afterwards.
 Now of the cleaned hosts are ready to be re-commissioned, which works as shown in the beginning of this post.